 At the moment, Kraken only charges a creator fee of 0.16% and a taker fee of 0.26%.
 Taker fees are usually higher than maker fees, given that a taker will remove liquidity from an exchange, which is the opposite of what the exchange wants to make a profit.
 However, this taker fee is still reasonable compared to other exchange platforms.
 Sitting comfortably as the world's most popular exchange, Binance is a favorite of thousands of cryptocurrency buyers and sellers, and for good reason.

 Not only is Binance available in more than 180 countries around the world, but its commissions are more than friendly.
+Currently, both maker and taker fees are only 0.1%, making it one of the most affordable exchanges out there.
+In addition to this, Binance does not charge for deposits or withdrawals, which makes moving your money to or from the platform much more pleasant.
+Another great option for low-cost trading is Pionex.

-Another great thing about Pionex is its incredibly low maker and taker rates.
-Currently, both fees are only 0.05%.
+This platform offers incredibly low maker and taker rates - both fees are only 0.05%.
 In addition to this, Pionex does not charge for deposits, although there is a fixed fee for withdrawals that varies by currency.
 Well, Bybit's general fees are fantastic.
 With no creator fee and a taker fee of only 0.075%, Bybit makes sure to avoid all kinds of nasty charges, regardless of whether you're buying or selling crypto.

 In addition, withdrawals and deposits are free at Bybit.
 Therefore, if you are looking for a cryptocurrency exchange with very low fees across the board, Bybit is the one for you.
-Currently, the creator and taker fees of KuCoin are the same, standing at a pleasant 0.1% respectively.
-In addition to this, KuCoin does not charge for deposits of any kind, but does charge for withdrawals.
-The fee you will incur for withdrawing funds varies depending on the type of cryptocurrency you are moving.
+Currently, the creator and taker fees of KuCoin are the same - standing at a pleasant 0.1%.
+In addition to this, KuCoin does not charge for deposits of any kind but does charge for withdrawals - the fee you will incur for withdrawing funds varies depending on the type of cryptocurrency you are moving.